 7) Time of Year

-Spring is the time when trees show their true colors.
-As a result, the warm months are the busiest time for tree service, and our scheduling backlog increases quickly.
-If a project does not require immediate attention due to a hazardous condition, you may arrange to schedule work to the months of January, February or March at a potentially reduced cost.
-As a bonus, frozen ground and snow cover can help minimize the impact of a tree removal to your lawn.
+Spring is a beautiful time in the Pacific Northwest, and it is the time when trees show their true colors.
+As a result, the warmer months are the busiest time for tree service, and our scheduling backlog increases quickly.
+If a project does not require immediate attention due to a hazardous condition, you may arrange to schedule your appointment for tree or stump removal during the months of January, February or March at a potentially reduced cost.
+As a bonus, frozen ground and snow cover can help minimize the impact of tree removal on your lawn.

 Tree Removal Portland, Oregon